tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 <center><img src="/content/images/2016/12/dharamshala2.jpg"></center>

-The whole compound resonated rich tibetan architechture.
-They had a musuem which had exhibits displaying how different sects of the buddhist communities dressed.
+The whole compound resonated rich Tibetan architecture.
+They had a Museum which had exhibits displaying how different sects of the Buddhist communities dressed.
 All the way from the comman man to the wives of kings and their family.

 <center><img src="/content/images/2016/12/dharamshala4.jpg"></center>